foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/breton-warrior.md

   * **Defensive:** Alteration, Block, Heavy Armor
   * **Utility:** Smithing
 * **Attributes:**
   You'll have high defenses but you'll still need enough base Health to take the hits to begin with.
 After that, Stamina allows you to swing your greatsword and cleave your enemies.
 Lastly, make sure you have enough Magicka to cast a few Alteration buffs for the situation.
+200 should be sufficient in the endgame.
-  * **Health:** 3
+  * **Health:** 2
   * **Magicka:** 1
   * **Stamina:** 2